cran/myTAI/README.md

 * `rhScore()` : Compute the Hourglass Score for the Reductive Hourglass Test

-## Install Developer Version of myTAI
+## Developer Version of `myTAI`

+The developer version of `myTAI` might include more functionality than the stable version on CRAN.
+Hence users can download the current developer version of `myTAI` by typing:

 ```r
 # The developer version can be installed directly from github: